ronaldoflores9/ronaldoflores9/README.md

 - 🔭 I’m currently a programmer at the university application MiUni

-- 🌱 I’m currently a third-year Software Engineer student at the Univerisity of Puerto Rico, Mayagüez
+- 🌱 I’m currently a fourth-year Software Engineer student at the Univerisity of Puerto Rico, Mayagüez

 - 🏢 I’m actively looking for interships or co-ops.